Lightly curried vegetable wraps are one of my favorite dishes from the past. This was way before I was even thinking about going plant-based.

 There are no beans in these burritos, but they do have hummus and they’re chocked full of plant-based nutrition.
 You could add beans if you’d like or you can serve them as a side dish to this recipe.

 You can add any veggies you like or have on hand.
-For these, I added sweet potato.
-I like to add beets sometimes.
+For these, I added sweet potato but I even like to add beets sometimes.
 I seem to be on a curry kick, but I must say that it makes these wraps/burritos.

 The surprise ingredient that’s cooked along with all the vegetables, is lettuce.
 Yes, you can cook lettuce.
 Try to avoid iceberg as it has the lowest nutritional value of all the lettuce options.

 I’d love to hear your feedback in the comments below for this Lightly Curried Vegetable Wraps !
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Plantricious Friendly because it meets the following guidelines.

 - Must be whole food plant-based, contains no animal products

 - No added sugars

 - *Plantricious Friendly foods may include but are not limited to condiments, fermented foods, soups, sauces, beverages, dressings, marinades, etc.